Brazil at the 2024 Summer Paralympics

 Brazil competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September 2024.

 Paralympic gold medalists in 2020 Summer Paralympics, the swimmer Gabriel Araújo and parathlete Elizabeth Gomes were the country's opening ceremony flagbearers.
 Meanwhile, Paralympic champions, the paracanoeist Fernando Rufino and swimmer Carolina Santiago were the country's flagbearers during the closing ceremony.

+On 25th March 2026, Ronan Cordeiro was disqualified from Men's PTS5 in Paratriathlon and lost his silver medal due to doping violations.